-The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan (the "2011 Plan"), and has granted stock options to employees, nonemployee directors and consultants from the 2011 Plan.
+The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan (the "2011 Plan"), and has granted stock options to employees, non-employee directors and consultants from the 2011 Plan.
 Options granted under the 2011 Plan may be Incentive Stock Options or Non-statutory Stock Options, as determined by the Administrator at the time of grant.
-On June 16, 2020, the Company's stockholders approved an amendment to the 2011 Plan to increase the number of shares authorized for issuance under the 2011 Plan to a total of 14,000,000 shares.
-As of September 30, 2021, there were 2,900,478 shares remaining available for issuance under the 2011 Plan.
+As of March 31, 2022, there were 2.9 million shares remaining available for issuance under the 2011 Plan.